Dating Violence

 • Learn About Consent

-Learn the ask, listen and respect components of conset communication.
+Learn the ask, listen and respect components of consent communication.

 • Power & Control Wheel